By Alisoun Mackenzie

 - Stop being the hero of the story – of course, people who have supported your fundraising are likely to want to see what you’ve done with their money.
 But, rather than making the story about you, how about sharing the perspectives and stories of those you’re working with.
 What would they like the world to know or see?
 Being mindful that people from some cultures, especially those run by dictators with strict censorship laws, may not feel safe being photographed, filmed, or want to speak up.
 As Duncan Ward, founder of my partner charity Classroom of Hope says, “make the locals the heroes because it is them who are changing their countries.”

 - Get explicit permission for any photos or films you take – take pictures and share the thoughts of leaders or organisations you’re working with rather than exploiting vulnerable children.
 Where it is appropriate to take pictures of children (and you have parental consent) do this respectfully and don’t put yourself in the centre of the image.
-Remember to ask yourself, would this be acceptable at home?
+Remember to respect people’s privacy and ask yourself, would this be acceptable in your home country?

-- Shop local – rather than taking goods over with you (unless you’ve established a critical need and lack of local supply) buy what’s needed in the country so you support the local economy.
+- Shop local – rather than taking goods over with you (unless you’ve established a critical need and lack of local supply) buy what’s needed in the country so you support the local economy and local populations.

 White savior complex implies that those with white privilege are best placed to sort out other’s problems, without first establishing what’s needed and exploring whether perceived problems are real or can be sorted without white intervention.